Alicia Alonso: Back to work

 Alonso traveled back to New York City in 1943 to begin rebuilding her skills.
 However, before she had barely settled, out of the blue she was asked to dance Giselle to replace the Ballet Theatre's injured prima ballerina Alicia Markova.
 Alonso accepted and gave such a performance that the critics immediately declared her a star.
-Her vision difficulties helped inspire her interpretation of the role, wrote Barbara Steinberg in Dance Magazine.
+"Her vision difficulties helped inspire her interpretation of the role," wrote Barbara Steinberg, daughter of Benjamin Steinberg, Music Director of the Ballet Nacional de Cuba from 1959-1963, in Dance Magazine.

 She was promoted to principal dancer of the company in 1946 and danced the role of Giselle until 1948, also performing in Swan Lake, Antony Tudor's Undertow (1943), Balanchine's Theme and Variations (1947), and in such world premieres as deMille's dramatic ballet Fall River Legend (1948), in which she starred as the Accused.
 By this time in her career, she had developed a reputation as an intensely dramatic dancer, as well as an ultra-pure technician and a supremely skilled interpreter of classical and romantic repertories.

-The Ballet Theatre's Igor Youskevitch and her other partners quickly became expert at helping Alonso conceal her handicap.
+The Ballet Theatre's Igor Youskevitch, her other partners, and Benjamin Steinberg quickly became expert at helping Alonso conceal her handicap.
 To compensate for only partial sight in one eye and no peripheral vision, the ballerina trained her partners to be exactly where she needed them without exception.
 She also had the set designers install strong spotlights in different colors to serve as guides for her movements.

 She knew, for instance, that if she stepped into the glow of the spotlights near the front of the stage, she was getting too close to the orchestra pit.
 There was also a thin wire stretched across the edge of the stage at waist height as another marker for her, but in general she danced within the encircling arms of her partners and was led by them from point to point.
 Audiences were reportedly never the wiser as they watched her dance.